Our Story

 uncle-bob-century-286x300.jpg

-After a year or so, the logistics of running a company out of state became too arduous with a full time job and so the difficult decision was made to discontinue operations.
-Over the years requests for the sauce continued to pour in.
-So in 2001 after Bob had retired and relocated to East Tawas, Michigan, he and Jacqui decided to make the sauce once again.
-They contacted the East Tawas community center and after coming to an agreement began production locally.
+After a year or so, the logistics of running a company out of state while maintaining a full-time job became too arduous, and the difficult decision was made to discontinue operations.
+Even so, requests for the sauce continued to pour in over the years.

-They added a mild sauce variety and began selling the two sauces with a new label and the slogan “Enjoy The Goodness” at arts & crafts shows, street fairs, festivals and trade shows like Shipshewana.
-They expanded to offer the sauce, for the first time, in a few local stores.
-They also sold sauce from their home on US-23, which many people remember to this day.
+They introduced a mild variety and began selling the two sauces under a new label with the slogan “Enjoy the Goodness.”
+The sauces were featured at arts and crafts shows, street fairs, festivals, and trade shows such as Shipshewana.
+For the first time, they also expanded into a few local retail stores.

 baycity-times-article-300x300.jpg